-Our community, it's ecosystem and community engagement and involvement
+II.
+Our Community, it's ecosystem and community engagement and involvement

-Our community and it's ecosystem
+A. Our community and it's ecosystem

 In our Centre's context, communities have been defined as groups of those people who may have different characteristics but are affected by the research outcomes.
-These groups include patients, people living with NCDs (hypertension, diabetes, CVD, CKD, and COPD), and carers.
+These groups include (but not limited to) patients, people living with Non-communicable Diseases (NCDs) (hypertension, diabetes, Cardio-vascular Disease (CVD), Chronic Kidney Disease (CKD), and Chronic Obstructive Pulmonary Disease (COPD), and carers.

 Each community also has its own ecosystem with which it seamlessly interacts.
-The community ecosystem includes other important stakeholder such as local leaders, civil society organizations, bureaucrats, NGOs, faith groups, youth and children, policymakers (municipal, regional, state, national), community health workers and other service providers.
+The community ecosystem includes other important stakeholder such as local leaders, civil society organizations, bureaucrats, Non-governmental Organisations (NGOs), faith groups, youth and children, policymakers (municipal, regional, state, national), community health workers and other service providers.

 Furthermore, we have identified vulnerable and at-risk groups for each multi-sectoral intervention community to ensure no one is left behind.
-This allows us to make our community engagement and involvement activities inclusive, ensuring that every individual's perspectives and contributions are recognized, valued, and supported.
+This allows us to make our community engagement and involvement activities inclusive, ensuring that individual perspectives and contributions are recognized, valued, and supported.
 The following groups have been identified:

-- Bangladesh Communities residing in coastal areas of Khulna and Satkhira districts especially vulnerable groups and families who are unable to pay for large amounts of privately supplied RO water and have limited capacity to store harvested rainwater. - India (Food systems) Rural population, tribal communities, below poverty line population, women, children and elderly. - India (Heat stress) Brick kilns workers, stone quarry workers, agriculture workers, construction workers and workers from these workplaces esp. pregnant women, workers with comorbidities. - Indonesia Community members of 40 years and above, and people living with COPD, pregnant women living in affected air pollution sites, poor children living in affected air pollution sites.
+- Bangladesh Communities residing in coastal areas of Khulna and Satkhira districts especially vulnerable groups and families many of whom are unable to pay for large amounts of privately supplied Reverse Osmosis (RO) water and have limited capacity to store harvested rainwater. - India (Food systems) Rural population, tribal communities, below poverty line population, women, children and elderly. - India (Heat stress) Brick kilns workers, stone quarry workers, agriculture workers, construction workers and workers from these workplaces esp. pregnant women, workers with comorbidities. - Indonesia Community members of 40 years and above, and people living with COPD, pregnant women living in affected air pollution sites, poor children living in affected air pollution sites.

-Community engagement and involvement
+B. Community engagement and involvement

-We envisage community Engagement and Involvement as the process of working collaboratively with and through groups of people affiliated by geographic proximity, special interest, or similar situations to address issues affecting the well-being of those people.
+We envisage community engagement and involvement as the process of working collaboratively with and through groups of people affiliated by geographic proximity, special interest, or similar situations to address issues affecting the well-being of those people.

-In our context, community engagement and involvement will be integral to addressing the growing burden of environment-mediated non-communicable diseases (NCDs).
+In our context, community engagement and involvement will be integral to addressing the growing burden of environment-mediated non-communicable diseases.
 It will involve the active collaboration between research teams and communities (and the ecosystem), leveraging collective resources to strengthen primary healthcare, co-produce multi-sectoral interventions, and empower communities at large.